brainmachine/FFT_Video/TECHNICAL_REQUIREMENTS.md

 ### Ideal exhibition context
     - The monitor is mounted on a wall in a dimly lit area.
+    - The monitor should be mounted with the center matching the eye-level of an average height exhibition guest.
+    - Headphones are mounted on a headphone stand next to the monitor.
+    The video installation is intended to be viewed by one person at a time.
+The viewer should be encouraged to stand relatively close to the monitor so as to better immerse themselves in the video.

 ### Framing or equipment needs:
     - Video monitor - flat screen LCD/OLED or similar.
-Larger screens would work too (but hopefully not much smaller)
-        - Size: preferably 43" or larger
+        - Size: preferably 43" or larger.
         - Resolution: 1920x1080 pixels
         - Refresh rate: 60hz
+        - Input: HDMI

+    - Video playback device (i.e. MacMini or dedicated media player)
+        - Resolution: 1920x1080 pixels
+        - Refresh rate: 60Hz
+        - Output: HDMI

+    - Headphones + headphone stand (mounted on the wall)